Our rating: (4.5/5)

 Good/Excellent (4.5/5)

 The card terminal doesn’t feel cheap, but is vulnerable to minor scratches with active use over time, like most smart devices.
-The touchscreen is very responsive and the terminal is a good size to hold in the hand – not too bulky or too heavy.
-The receipt printer is very intuitive to use – it’s easy to rip off paper receipts and intuitive to change the paper roll without checking a manual.
+The touchscreen is very responsive and the terminal is a good size to hold in the hand – a bit chunky but not too heavy.
+It’s easy to rip off paper receipts and intuitive to change the paper roll.
+The battery lasts all day, which is important to many businesses.

-We only have a couple of improvement suggestions: to introduce haptic feedback when tapping buttons to make it even more intuitive, and include a SIM card slot for 3G/4G connectivity to make it usable everywhere.
+We only have a couple of improvement suggestions: to introduce haptic feedback when tapping buttons to make it even more intuitive, and include a SIM card slot for 4G for connectivity anywhere.

 Software on terminal